Questions & Answers About Insurance for Eye Care

 Do you know what your insurance plan covers?
 Have you kept up on the latest changes and benefits in your plan?
 Knowing what your insurance coverage includes can be confusing.
 That’s what we’re here for.

 i2iOptometry accepts a number of insurance plans that can help cover the cost of your eyecare needs.
 So don’t worry, we’ve got you covered.
-Plus, we’re right in Irvine, Laguna Beach, and the surround California area, so you won’t have to go very far for top quality eye care.
+Plus, we’re right in Laguna Beach, California area, so you won’t have to go very far for top quality eye care.

 Does My Insurance Cover Vision Care?